ccoenraets/ionic-tutorial/create-ionic-template.md

 layout: module
 title: Module 6&#58; Creating Templates
 ---
-In this module, you create two templates: sessions.html to display a list of session, and session.html to display the details of a particular session.
+In this module, you create two templates: sessions.html to display a list of sessions, and session.html to display the details of a particular session.

-## Step 1: Create the playlists template
+## Step 1: Create the sessions template

-1. In the conference/www/templates directory, rename playlists.html (plural) to **sessions.html**
+1. In the **conference/www/templates directory**, rename playlists.html (plural) to **sessions.html**

 1. Implement the template as follows: